Tree-based methods for length-biased survival data: Simulation Study

 \subsection{Properties of the LBRC-CIFs}

-We assess the performance of LBRC-CIF-F and LBRC-CIF-C, which consist of ensembles of LBRC-CIT-F and LBRC-CIT-C trees, respectively.
+We assessed the performance of LBRC-CIF-F and LBRC-CIF-C, which consist of ensembles of LBRC-CIT-F and LBRC-CIT-C trees, respectively.
 All forest models, including LTRC-CIF as a benchmark, are constructed using 100 bootstrap trees.
-The data-generating mechanisms, survival structures, censoring rates, sample sizes, and number of simulation trials are identical to those described in Section~\ref{prediction CIT}.
+The data-generating structures, censoring rates, sample sizes, and number of simulation replicates are identical to those described in Section~\ref{sec:pred_acc}.

+Unlike the study of LBRC-CIT properties, which focused on recovery of the underlying unbiased survival function, our goal here is to evaluate prediction performance under realistic settings, where both length-biased sampling and right-censoring are present.
+Accordingly, the independent test datasets are generated under the same data-generating mechanism as the training data.
+In the integrated \(L_2\)-distance defined in \eqref{eq:L2}, we therefore take \(S_i^\dagger(t)\) as the conditional survival function in \eqref{eq:target_conditional} and set the evaluation horizon to \(\eta_i = Z_i\) to reflect the observable follow-up period in practice \parencite{yao2022ensemble}.
+This prediction criterion is used consistently across all competing methods considered in Section~3.2.